amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ir/text.md

 ```

 Looking at the first basic block (0) we can see straight away that the variable names were replaced with `t` followed by a number.
-Also, the assignment to `r` is missing and it's values are already used in the assignment to `area`.
-This is the result
+Also, the assignment to `r` is missing and it's values are already used in the assignment to `area` (`t0`) in the first
-of constant propagation and dead code elimination indicating this code is already optimized.
+line.
+This is the result of constant propagation and dead code elimination indicating this code is already optimized.

 In the end of the block, we can see a conditional goto (as opposed to the conventional if structure) to the correct
 basic block, according to the shape type.